 ATBD (Algorithm Theoretical Basis Document)

-Images by Reto Stöckli, NASA’s Earth Observatory Group, using data provided by the MODIS Land Science Team.
+Imagery produced by the NASA Earth Observations team using data provided by the MODIS Land Science Team.

 Federal Geographic Data Committee Geospatial Metadata